arcilli/investsuite-api-docs/docs/common_scenarios/portfolios.md

 ## Update a portfolio

+Given the right permissions you can update any object by issuing a `PATCH` request.

+!!! warning

+    The following fields cannot be updated:

+    - The `manager` field defines the type of portfolio management: self directed, under an advisory mandate, under a discretionary mandate.
+    - The `money_type` field states if the portfolio manages real money or paper money.

 ### Update the portfolio manager settings

 Below table lists the applicable portfolio manager parameters.
 The properties can be updated by issueing a corresponding PATCH request (see example below).
 See the API specification for more information.